Jump to Navigation

 The Counseling Service's staff of professional counselors helps students reach their academic, social, and personal goals.
 Counselors assist in making appropriate choices concerning education and work, developing effective study skills, and managing personal problems that interfere with learning.
 Services are available at no charge to all university students.
 Counseling Services is accredited by the International Association of Counseling Services.
 All services to students are confidential, and no information is released without the student's written consent.

-Minority Student Affairs, the Disability Resource Center, and Veterans Services at the Fairfax Campus provide specialized assistance, where a professional staff helps students achieve personal, social, and academic goals.
-Sexual Assault Services is available for both men and women and includes information on sexual assault, sexual harassment, and stalking; crisis intervention; psychological, medical, and judicial support; and volunteer/intern opportunities.
+The Office of Diversity, Inclusion and Multicultural Education, the Disability Resource Center, and Office of Military Services at the Fairfax Campus provide specialized assistance, where a professional staff helps students achieve personal, social, and academic goals.
+The Student Support and Advocacy Center provides supportive services to student victims of all forms of Sexual and Interpersonal Violence.
+Sexual assault services are available for both men and women and include information on sexual assault, sexual harassment, and stalking; crisis intervention; psychological, medical, and judicial support; and volunteer/intern opportunities.

 Financial Aid